vhalbert/jdv-jdg-integrations/README.md

 Use the following two commands to setup and start the JDG server.
 Going forward we will refer to the folder `target/{usecase}/jdg/jboss-datagrid-6.6.0-server/` as **$JDG_HOME**

-The setup of JDG will install JDG server and then configure the following caches: 1) datasource_cache, 2) primary_cache, 3) staging_cache, and 4) alias_cache.
+The setup of JDG will install JDG server and then configure the following caches:
+* datasource_cache
+* primary_cache
+* staging_cache
+* alias_cache

 ```sh
 # Kick off JDG setup and wait for it to complete
 ./install-ext-mat-jdg setup-jdg

 # Once complete, start the JDG server
 ./install-ext-mat-jdg start-jdg-server
 ```

 #### Setup JBoss Data Virtualization

 There are 2 options for how JDV can be setup; 1) ready to add your own use case or 2) configured with an example of the usecase, ready to test.